About

 2023

 C. Estelle Smith, Hannah Miller-Hillberg, and Zachary Levonian.
 “Thoughts & Prayers” or “❤️ & 🙏”: How the Release of New Reactions on CaringBridge Reshapes Supportive Communication During Health Crises.
-CSCW 2023. ( Download from ACM | local copy (no paywall) | slides | short blog )
+CSCW 2023. ( ACM DL | local copy | slides | short blog )

 Robert Markum, Sara Wolf, C. Estelle Smith, Simon Luthe, Caroline Claisse, Franzisca Maas, and Michael Hofer.
 Design Principles for Participatory Design in Religious and Spiritual Contexts.
 Spirituality, Religion, and Interactive Technology Design (SPIRITED) Collective Zine.
 Issue 1.
 June 2023.
 (Zine link)